Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 5

 Stars vs. Kraken Betting Trends

-- Seattle has played 55 games this season that ended with more than 5.5 goals.
+- In 47 games this season, Dallas and its opponent have combined for more than 5.5 goals.

-- The Stars have won 73.1% of their games when they've been a moneyline favorite this season (19-7).
+- The Stars have gone 19-7 this season when listed as a moneyline favorite.

-- This season the Kraken have nine wins in the 23 games in which they've been an underdog.
+- The Kraken have been an underdog in 23 games this season, with nine upset wins (39.1%).

 Stars Player Props